List of Playboy Playmates of 1964: January

+Sharon died at home in Olympia, Washington, on October 16, 2022, at the age of 79.

 February

-Nancy Jo Hooper (born July 17, 1943) was an American model who was Playboy magazine's Playmate of the Month for its February 1964 issue.
+Nancy Jo Hooper (Nancy Ann Harrison) (July 17, 1943 – November 15, 2012) was an American model who was Playboy magazine's Playmate of the Month for its February 1964 issue.
 Her centerfold was photographed by Pompeo Posar.
 In a sidebar commentary in The Playmate Book, Posar revealed that he discovered that Nancy Jo was still a virgin in the midst of the Playboy photoshoot when he asked her for "a little bit more sexy look" and she replied, "I don't know anything about sex!"

 Although her Playmate article was titled "Georgia Peach", she was actually from Spartanburg, South Carolina and had won or placed as First Runner Up in a number of beauty pageants in the Old South region before her appearance in Playboy.

+Nancy died on November 15, 2012, in Charleston, South Carolina, at the age of 69.

 March

 Nancy Scott (born October 2, 1941) is an American model who was Playboy magazine's Playmate of the Month for its March 1964 issue.

 Her centerfold was photographed by Ron Vogel.
 She posed topless for the December 1979 Playboy pictorial "Playmates Forever!"

 April

-Laura Lynn Hale (born March 20, 1946, in London, England), known by the stage name Ashlyn Martin, is an American model and actress who was Playboy magazine's Playmate of the Month for its April 1964 issue.
+Laura Lynn Hale (March 20, 1946, in London, England – October 24, 1991), known by the stage name Ashlyn Martin, was an American model and actress who was Playboy magazine's Playmate of the Month for its April 1964 issue.

 Her centerfold was photographed by Pompeo Posar and Mario Casilli.
 She also appeared in the July 1963 issue of Playboy.
 She also worked as a Bunny at the Chicago Playboy Club.

+Laura died October 24, 1991, at the age of 45 from suicide.

 May

 Terri Kimball (born October 5, 1944, in Fort Myers, Florida) is an American model who was Playboy magazine's Playmate of the Month for its May 1964 issue.

 Her centerfold was photographed by Pompeo Posar.
 She also worked at the Playboy Club in Chicago.
 Kimball's daughter Farrah Mancini also posed nude for Playboy.

 June

-Lori Winston (born August 24, 1944) is an American model who was Playboy magazine's Playmate of the Month for its June 1964 issue.
-Her centerfold was photographed by Edmund Leja.
+Lori Winston (born August 24, 1944, in Pasadena, California) is an American model who was Playboy magazine's Playmate of the Month for its June 1964 issue.

+Her centerfold was photographed by Edmund Leja. she was 19 years old at the time of her centerfold.

+She was the eldest of six children (two brothers and three sisters) and grew up in Los Angeles, California.
+Her father was a captain in the Los Angeles Fire Department.
+She studied art at California State University, Los Angeles and worked as a secretary at an insurance company.

 July

 Melba Ogle (born November 13, 1942) is an American model.
 She is best known as Playboy magazine's Playmate of the Month for its July 1964 issue.

 Her centerfold was photographed by Mario Casilli.

+According to The Playmate Book, today she and her longtime husband live in Las Vegas, where they run a business that produces customized lapel pins.